-Graphic Design Track, Graphic Design AAS (R): 304A
+Graphic Design Area of Concentration, Graphic Design AAS: 304A

 The graphic design degree prepares the student for employment in the field of graphic communication, or for possible transfer to a four-year institution.
 Emphasis is placed on the creative application of design principles and problem solving in graphic design and communication, using both traditional and industry standard digital tools.